 - Make the meatball mixture: In a large bowl combine all the ingredients for the meatballs.
 Use your hands or a rubber spatula to gently mix until just combined.
 Do NOT over-mix the meatballs.

 - Form the meatballs: Using wet hands to prevent sticking, roll the mixture into golf ball-sized meatballs (about 2 tablespoons of the mixture for each).
 If the mixture is too wet, add 1 tablespoon of panko, at a time, to the mix until it is easier to shape.
 Transfer meatballs to prepared baking sheet.

-- MEANWHILE, make the glaze: In a large skillet combine all the sauce ingredients.
+- MEANWHILE, make the apple butter glaze: In a large skillet combine all the sauce ingredients.
 Season with ½ teaspoon salt and pinch of pepper.
 Whisk to combine.
 Place the skillet over medium heat and bring to a gentle simmer.
 Reduce heat to medium-low and cook, whisking occasionally. for 6-8 minutes, or until sauce is slightly thickened.
 Reduce heat to low and add the meatballs.
 Gently toss to thoroughly coat the meatballs.

 - To serve: Transfer the glazed meatballs to a serving dish and top with optional garnishes.
 Enjoy!